Winchester Cathedral: 20th century restoration

-Jackson and Fox proposed sinking a series of trenches, around 50 in number, around the eastern end, down to the gravel bed and build up to the raft with concrete and brick.
-However, the upper walls were so weak, that digging under the foundations without supporting the walls could bring the structure down.
-As such, Fox began grouting the walls using the 'Greathead Grouting Machine', to fill in the cracks.
-When grouting was completed, a new problem occurred.
+Jackson and Fox proposed to sink a series of trenches around the eastern end, about 50 in number, down to the gravel bed, and to build up to the raft with concrete and brick.
+However, the upper walls were so weak that digging under the foundations without supporting the walls could bring the structure down.
+Therefore, Fox began grouting the walls using the 'Greathead Grouting Machine' to fill in the cracks.
+When grouting was completed, a new problem was encountered.
 When the peat was dug through to reach the gravel bed, water rushed up to a height of fourteen feet.
-The peat acted as a seal, and when it was broken, water from the nearby River Itchen flooded the trenches.
-This caused a problem, as it was extremely difficult to lay twelve feet worth of bricks and concrete underwater.
-As a result, Jackson ordered a powerful steam pump. to forcefully pump the water out of the trenches.
-However, this caused a rift between Fox and Jackson, as Fox believed the power of the steam pump could further destabilise the foundations and cause the collapse of the building.
+The peat had acted as a seal, and when it was broken, water from the nearby River Itchen flooded the trenches.
+Jackson ordered a powerful steam pump to remove the water from the trenches.
+This caused a rift between Fox and Jackson, as Fox thought the pumping could further destabilise the foundations and cause the collapse of the building.
 Pumping nevertheless began.

 In the spring of 1906, there were signs Fox was right – the cathedral was still moving and sinking, and this time, more rapidly than before.
 It was realised for the first time that there was a serious risk to lives.
-Fox made a site visit in March 1906 and was concerned, because the water being pumped out was no longer clear, it was cloudy, now containing chalk.
-Fox ordered pumping stopped.
+Fox made a site visit in March 1906 and became concerned because the water being pumped out was no longer clear but was cloudy, containing chalk.
+He ordered pumping stopped.
 The pump had disturbed a layer of chalk silt between the peat and gravel bed, which further destabilised the building.
 Jackson was against stopping pumping, as he could not see an alternative.
 Fox, however, summoned diver William Walker from London, who arrived in Winchester on 5 April 1906.

 Walker, who was arguably the most experienced diver in the country at the time, had an extremely challenging job.
 His task was to descend into the flooded trenches in a primitive and immensely heavy diving suit and level the trenches, by removing the peat topsoil and then laying bags of cement to plug the water coming up from below.
-Walker's suit weighed 200 lb dry, and the trenches were extremely cramped and pitch-black; Walker had to feel around with his hands.
+Walker's suit weighed 200 lb dry, and the trenches were cramped and pitch-black; Walker had to feel around with his hands.
 Additional challenges were that the water was full of bodies and graves, which made the water septic.
 Walker worked 6 to 7 hour shifts almost every day for six years to achieve this, diving under the majority of the cathedral building.
 When he had completed his work in 1911, the pump could be used safely to remove the water without disturbing the foundations.
 In 1911, flying buttresses were added along the length of the south nave to complete the work.